Offshoots of Operation Car Wash: Operation Patmos

 On 18 May 2017, the Federal Police and the Federal Public Prosecution Service carried out search and seizure warrants at properties linked to Senator Aécio Neves in Rio de Janeiro, the Federal District and Minas Gerais, and at his office in Congress.
 The agents also served an arrest warrant for his sister, Andrea Neves, at her home.
 The warrants were issued by Minister Edson Fachin as a result of testimony given by brothers Joesley and Wesley Batista, owners of JBS S.A., in return for prosecutorial leniency.
 Fachin also ordered the senator's seat in the Senate revoked.
 The operation served a warrant of pre-trial detention against Eduardo Cunha (PMDB-RJ), in the Medical-Penal Complex (CMP) in Curitiba where he is serving a sentence for his conviction in Operation Car Wash.

 In 2017 Aécio appeared again in other whistle-blowing agreements.
 The executives said JBS paid Neves 80 million reals ($ million) in illegal campaign funding as well as two million more recently to support a new "abuse of authority" law to make it easier for suspects and defendants to sue investigators, prosecutors and judges.
 Neves was recorded asking for the 2 million reals ($ million) from Joesley Batista, chairman of meatpacking company JBS SA.
 Batista told the authorities that Neves implied that the money would be used to pay for his defence in the Lava Jato (Carwash) investigations but the money never went to his lawyers.
 Instead, part of the money, received by the senator's cousin, ended up in a company owned by Zezé Perrella, an old friend of Aécio who was also implicated in the biggest drug traffic scandal in Brazilian History.

 Operation Back on Track

 On 25 May 2017, the Federal Police and the Federal Public Ministry launched an operation, called Back on Track (Operação de Volta aos Trilhos), against money laundering involving bribes in the construction of the North-South Railway of Brazil.
 According to the authorities, the operation has carried out two temporary arrests, seven search and seizure warrants and four condução coercitiva warrants in Goiás and Mato Grosso.
 The operation was based on colaboração premiada agreements between the Public Ministry and the civil engineering conglomerates Camargo Corrêa and Andrade Gutierrez, who admitted they paid bribes to Juquinha das Nevez, former president of Valec.
 Furthermore, the operation was based on investigations by the Federal Police, which discovered the identification and location of part of the illicit assets kept hidden in the name of others.
+The administrative-improbity lawsuits relating to the North–South Railway works were later dismissed on the merits in 2025, with the Federal Justice in Goiás recognising the absence of any causal link to illicit enrichment and the lack of proof of overpricing (a 2021 court-appointed expert examination having found no overpricing).